 Temperature

-Blue Plumbago should be grown in USDA Hardiness Zones 9 – 11.
+Blue plumbago should be grown in USDA Hardiness Zones 9 – 11.
 It is cold-hardy and evergreen to 25°F. The top may die back if it gets colder, but it is reportedly root-hardy to 10°F.

 Sun Exposure